Vcky4/maigie/docs/deployment/cloudflare-tunnel-setup.md

 **Required for Dynamic Route Management** (recommended):
 - `CLOUDFLARE_ACCOUNT_ID` - Your Cloudflare Account ID (found in Cloudflare Dashboard → Right sidebar)
 - `CLOUDFLARE_TUNNEL_ID` - Your Tunnel ID (found in Zero Trust → Networks → Tunnels → your tunnel)
+- `CLOUDFLARE_ZONE_ID` - Your Zone ID for maigie.com (found in Cloudflare Dashboard → Domain → Overview → API → Zone ID)
-- `CLOUDFLARE_API_TOKEN` - API token with `Account.Cloudflare Tunnel:Edit` permission
+- `CLOUDFLARE_API_TOKEN` - API token with `Account.Cloudflare Tunnel:Edit` and `Zone.DNS:Edit` permissions

 **To create API token:**
 1. Go to Cloudflare Dashboard → My Profile → API Tokens
 2. Click "Create Token"
-3. Use "Edit Cloudflare Tunnel" template
+3. Use "Edit Cloudflare Tunnel" template as a starting point
-4. Add permissions: `Account.Cloudflare Tunnel:Edit`
+4. Add permissions:
+   - `Account` → `Cloudflare Tunnel` → `Edit`
+   - `Zone` → `DNS` → `Edit`
 5. Add account resources: Select your account
+6. Add zone resources: Include → All zones (or select maigie.com specifically)
-6. Copy the token and add to GitHub Secrets
+7. Copy the token and add to GitHub Secrets

-**Note:** Without these secrets, preview routes will need to be managed manually in the Cloudflare Dashboard.
-With these secrets, routes are automatically created and removed by GitHub Actions.
+**Note:** Without these secrets, preview routes and DNS records will need to be managed manually in the Cloudflare Dashboard.
+With these secrets, routes and DNS records are automatically created and removed by GitHub Actions.

 ## How It Works